keizer619/release-notes/ballerina-release-notes-0.990.0.md

 - Implicit variable initialization has been removed.
 Therefore the code `int a; io:println(a);` that was valid in the previous release will fail with an error: `variable 'a' is not initialized`.

 - Variables must be initialized explicitly before using them.
-For more information, refer to variable initialization in the [‘What’s new’ section].
+For more information, refer to variable initialization in the [What’s new section](#What's-new-in-Ballerina-0.990.0).

 - The `match` statement no longer selects a `block` statement or an expression to execute based on which pattern a type matches.
 Now it selects a `block` statement based on the patterns a value matches.
-For more information, refer to the [match statement section].
+For more information, refer to the [match statement section](###Match-statement).

 - The `but` expression has been removed.
 You can use type tests instead.
 For more information, refer to the [structural types section].

 - The error type is no longer a built-in record type.
 Therefore, you will see syntax errors for error literals in the form of `{message: “error message goes here”, cause: e}`.
 From this release onwards, the error type is a structured basic type used only for representing errors.
 It contains a reason; a string identifier for the category of error, a detail; a frozen mapping providing additional information, and a stack trace.
 For more information, refer to the [error handling section].

 - The `any` type no longer includes the `error` type.
 The `any` type is now a union of all types except `error` type (and its subtypes).
 This change forces errors to be documented explicitly, even if a function returns any.